-PAGES:

-CallExtend's programmable memory consists of eight banks of data storage, called PAGES.
-Each PAGE of programming tells CallExtend how to handle call transfers.
-The PAGES to be programmed correspond to each first digit a caller can dial (e.g., program PAGES 1 & 2 if callers can dial 1 for sales or dial extensions 210, 220, etc.).
+- PAGES:CallExtend's programmable memory consists of banks of data storage called PAGES.
+PAGES 0-9 tell CallExtend how to handle call transfers.
+Program the PAGES that correspond to each first digit a caller can dial (e.g., program PAGES 1 & 2 if callers can dial 1 for sales or dial extensions 210, 220, etc.).
+PAGE is used to program additional system settings. - ROWS: Each PAGE of CallExtend memory has room for ten ROWS (0-9) of instruction sets detailing how to transfer calls. - DATA: And each ROW on the PAGE can store up to eight fields (single touch-tone digits) of DATA.

-ROWS:

-Each PAGE of CallExtend memory has room for eight ROWS of instruction sets detailing how to transfer calls.

-DATA:

-And each ROW on the PAGE can store up to eight fields (single touch-tone digits) of DATA.